JuliaEarth/ImageQuilting.jl/docs/src/index.md

 `training_image` can also have inactive voxels marked with `NaN`.
 Convolution results are only looked up in active regions.

-# Citing
+# Citation

-For citing the sofware, please use:
+For citing this software, please use:

 ```latex
 Paper comping up...